npm/rfcs/accepted/0000-pure-mode.md

 In the package store:

-- The package store is a folder stored in the root level `node_modules` folder.
+- The package store is a folder stored in the root/project level `node_modules` folder.
 - The package store is named `.npm`.
 - The package store contains folders, one for each dependency installed.
 These dependencies can be direct workspace dependencies or transitive dependencies.
 - These folders have a name containing the name of the package, its version and a hash of its content plus the hash of its dependencies.